You are here

 Since the Grassroots Grants program commenced in 2011, it has provided over $630,000 in support to 72 projects across the cotton growing valleys.
 Click here for a full list of Grassroots Grant projects to date, or here to watch a video on one of the projects that has received Grassroots Grant funding: the purchase of weather stations to help growers in the Walgett area better predict weather events.

-Applications for the 2018-19 round will open on 1 July 2018, and close on 30 November 2018.
-Applications will be reviewed on a first-come first-serve basis during this granting period and once the funds have been fully allocated, no further projects will be approved.
+Applications open annually on 1 July, and close on 30 November.
+Applications are reviewed on a first-come first-serve basis during this period and once the funds have been fully allocated, no further projects will be approved.

 The Grassroots Grant program is managed by CRDC.
 Interested applicants must read the program's Guidelines for Applicants and return a completed Application Form to CRDC via firstname.lastname@example.org.
 Applications should include a timeline, accurate costings, the likely learning outcomes, and the overall benefits of the project for the industry.